 Creamy chickpeas with pasta or pasta e ceci, a thick, hearty and comforting dish.
 This easy, budget-friendly and, best of all, one-pot meal will become a regular on your menu!

 Is there anything more comforting than a creamy bowl of pasta and chickpeas or pasta e ceci?
-A classic southern Italian dish and the type of simple, hearty meal you want to reach for on a cold winter night!
+This is a classic southern Italian dish and the type of simple, hearty meal you want to reach for on a cold winter night!

 Unlike my chickpea pasta recipe with tomato sauce which is a pastasciutta dish, this is a soupier version, although a thick one.